galba84/Logs_analyzer/readme.md

 # Logs analyzer

 ## Description
-Webhosting company provide customer support via emil.
+Some company provide customer support via emil.
 They record reply waiting time, type of question, category and service.
 To improve customer satisfaction, they need analytical tool to evaluate these data.

 Input